firesim/firesim/docs/source/commands.rst

 Creates a firesim workload definition file in ``firesim/deploy/workloads`` with all appropriate links to the generated workload.
 This allows you to launch the workload in firesim using standard commands.

+..
+Note:: The install command assumes that FireMarshal was cloned as a submodule of either `FireSim <www.fires.im>`_ or `Chipyard
+  <https://chipyard.readthedocs.io/en/latest/>`_.
+See the documentation for
+  those projects for more details.